 For example, an NDA is used when a business wants to ensure a potential vendor, customer, or partner will refrain from disclosing any information without the business’ consent.

-Using an NDA to protect confidential information such as proprietary information is commonplace in law firms where breaching the provisions of this agreement or any term of the agreement will usually result in legal action.
+Using non-disclosure aggreements to protect confidential information such as proprietary information is commonplace in law firms where breaching the provisions of this agreement or any term of the agreement will usually result in legal action.

 Generally, the document should be clear and concise to help the other party sign the NDA quickly without needing much time for review.
 If you are drafting or evaluating a standard NDA for the first time, the following questions are important to answer.